BenSt099/wtfpython/README.md

 <!-- Example ID: f885cb82-f1e4-4daa-9ff3-972b14cb1324 --->
 * `join()` is a string operation instead of list operation. (sort of counter-intuitive at first usage)

-  **💡 Explanation:** If `join()` is a method on a string, then it can operate on any iterable (list, tuple, iterators).
+  **💡 Erklärung:** If `join()` is a method on a string, then it can operate on any iterable (list, tuple, iterators).
 If it were a method on a list, it'd have to be implemented separately by every type.
 Also, it doesn't make much sense to put a string-specific method on a generic `list` object API.

 * Few weird looking but semantically correct statements:
   + `[] = ()` is a semantically correct statement (unpacking an empty `tuple` into an empty `list`)